danionescu0/arduino/README.md

 - work in progress -

-To train use gesture_capture sketch, the sketch uses a SD card reader to save each gesture in a file on the SD car: 1.csv, 2.csv etc
+To train use gesture_capture sketch, the sketch uses a SD card reader to save each gesture in a file on the SD card: 1.csv, 2.csv etc

 This sketch recognizes gestures using Tesorflow lite for microcontrollers, still work in progress.